What is Coaching?

 The Aim of Coaching

 The primary aim of coaching is the enhancement of performance.
-So when the process is truly engaged, it can prove to be a powerful catalyst for personal and professional growth.
+So when the process is truly engaging, it can prove to be a powerful catalyst for personal and professional growth.

 The Inner Game